syncfusion-content/maui-docs/MAUI/ComboBox/Selection.md

 ## Selection changed notification

-When an item is selected from the .net maui drop-down list, the [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_SelectionChanged) event is triggered.
+When an item is selected from the .NET MAUI drop-down list, the [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.DropDownControls.DropDownListBase.html#Syncfusion_Maui_Inputs_DropDownControls_DropDownListBase_SelectionChanged) event is triggered.
 The SelectionChanged event contains the newly selected and previously selected items in the `AddedItems` and `RemovedItems` properties.
 The SelectionChanged contains the following properties:

  * AddedItems - Contains the item that were currently selected.
  * RemovedItems - Contains the item that were unselected.